-Ore Concentrate, dressed Ore or simply Concentrate is the product generally produced by metal ore mines.
-The raw Ore is usually ground finely in various comminution operations and gangue (waste) is removed, thus concentrating the metal component.
+Ore concentrate, dressed ore or simply concentrate is the product generally produced by metal ore mines.
+The raw ore is usually ground finely in various comminution operations and gangue (waste) is removed, thus concentrating the metal component.

-12. The terms Ores and Concentrates have been defined in the Explanatory Notes of Chapter 26 of the HSN which defined that the term 'Ore' applies to metalliferous minerals associated with the substances in which they occur and with which they are extracted from the mine; it also applies to native metals in their gangue (e.g. metalliferous sands").
-The term 'Concentrates' applies to ores which have had part or all of the foreign matter removed by special treatments, either because such foreign matter might hamper subsequent metallurgical operations or with a view to economical transport".
+12. The terms Ores and Concentrates have been defined in the Explanatory Notes of Chapter 26 of the HSN which defined that the term 'ore' applies to metalliferous minerals associated with the substances in which they occur and with which they are extracted from the mine; it also applies to native metals in their gangue (e.g. metalliferous sands").
+The term 'concentrates' applies to ores which have had part or all of the foreign matter removed by special treatments, either because such foreign matter might hamper subsequent metallurgical operations or with a view to economical transport".

-12.1 The definitions of Ore and Ore Concentrate discussed above shows that the term "Ore" is a naturally occurring raw and native mineral which is produced by mines and contains various foreign material and impurities.
+12.1 The definitions of ore and ore concentrate discussed above shows that the term "Ore" is a naturally occurring raw and native mineral which are produced by mines and contain various foreign material and impurities.
 Ore is extracted from the earth through mining and treated or refined to extract the valuable metals or minerals.
-The "Ore Concentrate" is dressed ore obtained by passing through the physical or physic-chemical operation viz cleaning, washing, drying, separation, crushing, grinding, etc. Natural Ore which is extracted from the mines though might have predominance of a particular mineral but do not consist of any particular mineral alone.
+The "Ore Concentrate" is dressed ore obtained by passing through the physical or physico-chemical operation viz cleaning, washing, drying, separation, crushing, grinding, etc. Natural Ore which is extracted from the mines though might have predominance of a particular minerals but do not consist of any particular mineral alone.
 It is a naturally occurring raw and native mineral which are produced by mines and contain various foreign material, impurities and other substances and not suitable for further operations.
 Ore is extracted from the earth through mining and treated or refined to extract the valuable metals or minerals.
-The "Concentrate" is the form of Ores from which part or all of the foreign matters have been removed and obtained by passing through the physical or physic-chemical operation viz cleaning, washing, drying, separation, crushing, grinding, etc. Therefore, it appeared that Natural Ore consisted of various minerals and other minerals and substances and as such, it cannot be directly used for any further manufacturing.
-Whereas Concentrate is the form, from which part or all of the foreign matters have been removed.
+The "Concentrate" is the form of ores from which part or all of the foreign matters have been removed and obtained by passing through the physical or physico-chemical operation viz cleaning, washing, drying, separation, crushing, grinding, etc. Therefore, it appears from the above that Natural Ore consist of various minerals and other minerals and substances and therefore, as such it cannot be directly used for any further manufacturing.
+Whereas concentrate is the form, from which a part or all of the foreign matters have been removed.

-13. From the data available in EDI system of Customs, it was noticed that M/s.
-Astron was importing Ground Colemanite, B2O3 40%, Natural Boron Ore from United Arab Emirates, supplied by M/s.
-Asian Agro Chemical Corporation by classifying the same under Chapter Tariff Heading No.25280090 of the Customs Tariff Act, 1975 and they have availed exemption from payment of Basic Customs Duty as per Sr.No.130 of Customs Notification No.50/2017 dated 30.06.2017 by declaring Ground Colemanite, B2O3 40% as Boron Ore and before this notification, they were availing exemption from payment of Basic Customs duty as per Sr.No.113 of Customs Notification No.12/2012-Cus dated 17.03.2012 as amended vide Notification No.28/2015-Cus dated 30.04.2015.
-The details of Ground Colemanite, B2O3 40%, Natural Boron Ore, imported by M/s.
-Astron and cleared under jurisdiction of the Customs Commissionerate of Ahmedabad from March, 2016 has been prepared and attached as Annexure-A/1, A/2, A/3, A/4, A/5 and A/6 for Financial year 2015-16, 2016-17, 2017-18, 2018-19, 2019-20 & 2020-21 [Up to 29.12.2020] respectively to the Show Cause Notice.
+13. From the data available in EDI system of Customs, it is noticed that the Noticee is importing Ground Colemanite, B_2O_3 40%, Natural Boron Ore from United Arab Emirates, supplied by M/s Asian Agro Chemical Corporation by classifying under CTH.
+25280090 of Customs Tariff Act, 1975 and they have availed exemption from payment of Basic Customs duty for item at Sr. 130 of Customs Notification No. 50/2017 dated 30.06.2017 by declaring Ground Colemanite, B_2O_3 40% as Boron Ore.
+Prior to inception of Notification No. 50/2017-Cus, the Noticee were availing exemption from payment of Basic Customs duty for Sr. 113 of Customs Notification No. 12/2012-Cus dated 17.03.2012 as amended.
+The details of Ground Colemanite, B_2O_3 40%, Natural Boron Ore, imported by the Noticee and cleared within the jurisdiction of the Commissioner of Customs, Ahmedabad from April 2015 has been prepared and attached as Annexure-A/1, A/2, A/3, A/4, A/5 and A/6 to the Show Cause Notice for the Financial years 2015-16, 2016-17, 2017-18, 2018-19, 2019-20 & 2020-21 (Up to 17.05.2020).